NacarateJ/tinyapp/README.md

 # TinyApp Project

+TinyApp is a multipage full stack web application with authentication protection that reacts appropriately to the user's logged-in state.
+It was built with Node and Express and allows registered users to create a shortened URL.
+Once logged in, they can access their dashboard where they can view, create, edit and delete their shortened URLs.
+The application provides feedback to the user based on their logged-in state, directing them to the appropriate page for their action.

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.
-This project was created as part of a web development course and serves as a demonstration of building a simple CRUD (Create, Read, Update, Delete) application.
+This project was created as part of a web development course and serves as a demonstration of building a simple CRUD (Create, Read, Update, Delete) application with user's with authentication protection.

 ## Features

-- Users must register to create a shortened URL.
-- Users can create a shortened version of a long URL.
-- Users can view a list of their shortened URLs.
-- Users can edit the long URL associated with their shortened URL.
+- Users can view, create, edit and delete their shortened URLs.
-- Users can delete a shortened URL from their list.
 - Passwords are hashed using `bcryptjs` for security.
 - User sessions are maintained using `cookie-session`.
 - `EJS` is used as a template engine to render dynamic content on the client-side.
 - `request` is used to make `HTTP` requests to external `APIs`.
 - The development environment includes `Chai` and `Mocha` for testing.

-## Technologies Used
+## Technologies

 - [Node.js](https://nodejs.org/en)
 - [Express](https://expressjs.com/)